harjeetchatha/EAMM/Readme.md

 ## EAMM Test Automation
 EAMM Test Automation using selenium and developed by Prokarma Team.
+New Change...

 The project is broken into separate modules for Facilities, Clinical Operations.
 Each of these modules can be utilized independently of the others using maven profiles.